lorin/booknotes/Deep-Work.md

 *The Any-Benefit Approach to Network Tool Selection:* You’re justified in using a network tool if you can identify any possible benefit to its use, or anything you might possibly miss out on if you don’t use it.

+This approach ignores all of the negatives associated with a too.

+*The Craftsman Approach to Tool Selection:* Identify the core factors that determine success and happiness in your professional and personal life.
+Adopt a tool only if its positive impacts on these factors substantially outweigh its negative impacts.

+#### Apply the Law of the Vital Few to Your Internet Habits

+The first step of this strategy is to identify the main high-level goals in both your professional and your personal life.

+Authors goals:
+ * effective teacher in the classroom and mentor to grad stduents
+ * effective researcher

+Once you’ve identified these goals, list for each the two or three most important activities that help you satisfy the goal.

+These activities should be specific enough to allow you to clearly picture doing them.
+A good activity in this context would be something like: “regularly read and understand the cutting-edge results in my field.”

+Consider the network tools you currently use.
+For each such tool, go through the key activities you identified and ask whether the use of the tool has a substantially positive impact, a substantially negative impact, or little impact on your regular and successful participation in the activity.

+Keep using this tool only if you concluded that it has substantial positive impacts and that these outweigh the negative impacts.

+Example:

+Personal Goal: To maintain close and rewarding friendships with a group of people who are important to me.

+Key Activities Supporting This Goal:

+1. Regularly take the time for meaningful connection with those who are most important to me (e.g., a long talk, a meal, joint activity).
+2. Give of myself to those who are most important to me (e.g., making nontrivial sacrifices that improve their lives).

+*The Law of the Vital Few*: In many settings, 80 percent of a given effect is due to just 20 percent of the possible causes.

+#### Quit social media

+Try stopping using social media for 30 days (don't tell people, just stop).
+After thirty days of this self-imposed network isolation, ask yourself the following two questions about each of the services you temporarily quit:

+1. Would the last thirty days have been notably better if I had been able to use this service?
+2. Did people care that I wasn’t using this service?

+If your answer is “no” to both questions, quit the service permanently.
+If your answer was a clear “yes,” then return to using the service.

+They’re just products, developed by private companies, funded lavishly, marketed carefully, and designed ultimately to capture then sell your personal information and attention to advertisers.

+#### Don’t Use the Internet to Entertain Yourself

+Put more thought into your leisure time.

+Figure out in advance what you’re going to do with your evenings and weekends before they begin.

+Structured hobbies provide good fodder for these hours, as they generate specific actions with specific goals to fill your time.

+A set program of reading, where you spend regular time each night making progress on a series of deliberately chosen books, is also a good option, as is, of course, exercise or the enjoyment of good (in-person) company.

+If you want to eliminate the addictive pull of entertainment sites on your time and attention, give your brain a quality alternative.

 ### Rule #4: Drain the Shallows

+The shallow work that increasingly dominates the time and attention of knowledge workers is less vital than it often seems in the moment.

+There's only so much deep work you can do in a day (1 hour for beginners, up to 4 hours for an expert)

+Shallow work, therefore, doesn’t become dangerous until after you add enough to begin to crowd out your bounded deep efforts for the day.

+#### Schedule every minute of your day

+If your schedule is disrupted, you should, at the next available moment, take a few minutes to create a revised schedule for the time that remains in the day.

+Almost definitely you’re going to underestimate at first how much time you require for most things.

+*Overflow conditional blocks*: If you’re not sure how long a given activity might take, block off the expected time, then follow this with an additional block that has a split purpose. it.
+If you finish the activity on time, however, have an alternate use already assigned for the extra block (for example, some nonurgent tasks).

+Be liberal with your use of task blocks.
+Deploy many throughout your day and mae them longer than required to handle the tasks you plan in the morning.

+Decide in advance what you’re going to do with every minute of your workday.

+#### Quantify the Depth of Every Activity

+*Shallow Work:* Noncognitively demanding, logistical-style tasks, often performed while distracted.
+These efforts tend not to create much new value in the world and are easy to replicate.

+Shallowness metric: How long would it take (in months) to train a smart recent college graduate with no specialized training in my field to complete this task?

+#### Ask Your Boss for a Shallow Work Budget

+For most people in most non-entry-level knowledge work jobs, the answer to the question will be somewhere in the 30 to 50 percent range.

+#### Finish Your Work by Five Thirty

+Author doesn't work after 5:30 PM.

+He calls this commitment *fixed-schedule productivity*: fix the firm goal of not working past a certain time, work backward to find productivity strategies that allow him to satsify this declaration.

+It takes a lot to convince the author to agree to something that yields shallow work.

+In addition to carefully guarding my obligations, I’m incredibly conscientious about managing my time.
+Because my time is limited each day, I cannot afford to allow a large deadline to creep up on me, or a morning to be wasted on something trivial, because I didn’t take a moment to craft a smart plan.

+By ruthlessly reducing the shallow while preserving the deep, this strategy frees up our time without diminishing the amount of new value we generate.

+Any obligation beyond your deepest efforts is suspect and seen as potentially disruptive.
+Your default answer becomes no, the bar for gaining access to your time and attention rises precipitously, and you begin to organize the efforts that pass these obstacles with a ruthless efficiency.

+#### Become hard to reach

+1. Make people who send you e-mail do more work
+    * Make it harder for external people to find your email to reach out to you
+2. Do more work when you send or reply to e-mails
+    * *Process-centric* approach to email, minimizes number of emails you receive and mental clutter they generate. e.g., “I’d love to grab coffee.
+Let’s meet at the Starbucks on campus.
+Below I listed two days next week when I’m free.
+For each day, I listed three times.
+If any of those day and time combinations work for you, let me know.
+I’ll consider your reply confirmation for the meeting.
+If none of those date and time combinations work, give me a call at the number below and we’ll hash out a time that works.
+Looking forward to it.”
+3. Don't respond